Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Super Sample Rate - Resource Utilization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The number of AIE tiles used by a FIR will be given by the formula:
+The number of AI Engine tiles used by a FIR will be given by the formula:

 .. code-block::